 We need this tool kept at the ready, each day, because it doesn’t take much for us to lose our equilibrium.
 Every new bit of stimulus, from a troubling headline to an unexpected celebration, can tempt us away from where we want to be.
 Trained in the examen, we learn to detach from much that comes our way—everything doesn’t have to impact us in dramatic ways.
 Some things can simply blow by.

-Particularly in these first days of Easter, we do well to consider how difficult it must have been for the apostles to maintain a sense of spiritual steadiness.
+We do well to consider how difficult it must have been for the Apostles to maintain a sense of spiritual steadiness.
 Imagine entering Jerusalem with Jesus amid palms—“the throng wild with joy” (Psalm 42:5).
 It must have felt like a promise of future conquest.

 And yet within days, the same mobs, malleable and ever-fickle, were calling for crucifixion.
 Jesus was dead, and Peter and the rest were hiding in an upper room.
 Imagine one’s bubble drifting first in one direction—trending triumphal—and then veering into the other direction, full of fear and doubt; in neither case able to find the still center, where God resides.